What You Need to Know About CDL Drug Testing

 Your employer should provide you with a list of Substance Abuse Professionals (SAP) who are qualified to administer drug and alcohol testing for the DOT.
 If this information has not been made available to you, request it.
 If you still have no access to the list, do a web search and locate a qualified facility to submit your sample to.

 CDL drug testing is a requirement for all commercial driver’s license holders.
-By submitting a sample for truck driving drug tests, you’re telling your employee that you do, indeed, understand the rules of the industry.
+By submitting a sample for truck driving drug tests, you’re telling your employees that you do, indeed, understand the rules of the industry.
 It helps you keep your license and prevents you from losing income because of a suspension.